qubic/docs.qubic.org/docs/learn/glossary.md

 Self-executing contracts with the terms of the agreement directly written into code.
 Qubic's first [smart contract](/learn/smart-contracts) was an Initial Public Offering ([IPO](/learn/ipo)) of 676 shares for a decentralized exchange (DEX) named [Qx](/learn/qx).

 ## Spectrum
 Qubic's equivalent of a ledger.
 In the [Spectrum](/learn/spectrum) the energy (i.e. QUs) per Identity is stored.
-Qubic itself doesn not keep track of transactions.
+Qubic itself does not not keep track of transactions.

 ## Ticks
 In the Qubic ecosystem, the tick is the interval within which the Quorum commes to an agreement on transactions and the outcome computed smart contracts.
 A single tick can last a very short interval of time (below 1 second).